Generic selectors

 Prone to leave the God I love.

-We may ask how this is possible given the fact that Christians have a new nature, are born again, and have the Holy Spirit residing within.
+We may ask how this is possible given that Christians have a new nature, are born again, and have the Holy Spirit residing within them.

 Before we address this question, let us admit that many in the typical church congregation may not be saved.
 No one knows with absolute certainty who is saved and who is not.
 When we read the New Testament, it seems the writers never pretend to know that every person to whom they are writing is genuinely saved.